 What about Lucas’s last ditch thought to hold onto the check until after he filed?
 Should he choose this path, Lucas may find himself accused of hiding assets.
 During the discovery process of divorce, both parties must disclose all sources of compensation, including bonuses.
 Should Lucas omit the bonus check he received during the marital time period, even if he hasn’t cashed it yet, it could really land him in legal hot water.

 Some potentially good news for Lucas?
 Assets such as bonuses, when considered marital property, can become important bargaining chips.
 Lucas might be able to negotiate with Joanne that she can have a sizable share of the liquid cash of the bonus (more than equitable distribution rules would assign to her) if she is willing to give up her claim to a non-liquid marital asset, such as a car or even the family home.
 In this way, the work bonus could end up being a divorce bonus for Lucas.

 Are you dealing with questions or concerns related to a year-end bonus either you or your spouse are expecting?
 Because the New Jersey law concerning divorce finances can be complex, it is in your best interest to speak with an attorney.
-To speak confidentially with a Weinberger Divorce & Family Law Group attorney, please contact us to schedule an initial consultation.
+To speak confidentially with a Weinberger Divorce & Family Law Group, LLC attorney, please contact us to schedule an initial consultation.